 For students it’s a wonderful opportunity to practise teamwork, critical thinking and problem solving.
 Delegates and presenters will join us from a variety of organisations to help us to understand the current career pathways and opportunities that exist in the areas of science and enterprise and to help our students see the ways in which they can engage in scientific and entrepreneurial endeavours as they journey through the Senior Years and life beyond school.

-The Confluence of Education and Health
+Future Fusion – The Confluence of Education & Health Conference